solana-labs/solana/book/src/programs.md

 4. Credit-only

 All accounts are identified by public keys and may hold arbitrary data.
-When the client sends messages to programs, it requests access to accounts using those keys.
+When the client sends transactions to programs, it requests access to accounts using those keys.
 The runtime loads the account and passes it to the program.
 The runtime also ensures accounts aren't written to if not owned by the client or program.
 Any writes to credit-only accounts are discarded unless the write was